p1893/QEWD-Courier/README.md

 Author: Rob Tweed, M/Gateway Developments Ltd (@rtweed)

-# Docker / MicroService-based Ripple QEWD middleware
+# QEWD-Courier

-## Summary of the Helm Architecture
+## Summary of the QEWD-Courier Architecture

-The Helm middle-tier environment consists of 5 MicroServices, each of which is a Dockerised instance of [QEWD.js](https://qewdjs.com) that is customised to perform a specific task.
+The QEWD-Courier middle-tier environment consists of a series of MicroServices, each of which is a Dockerised instance of [QEWD.js](https://qewdjs.com) that is customised to perform a specific task.

-The Helm middle-tier implements the REST APIs that are used by the Helm User Interface (UI) that is known as [PulseTile](https://github.com/PulseTile)
+QEWD-Courier implements the REST APIs that are used by an application's User Interface (UI) and invokes the services responsible for resolving those requests.

 The MicroServices are as follows: